hectormosq/plenify/README.md

 ## Feeback
 Any questions or suggestions?

-You are welcome to discuss it on [discussions](https://github.com/hectormosq/plenify/discussions) tab.
+You are welcome to discuss it [here](https://github.com/hectormosq/plenify/discussions).